Niece Waidhofer Shows Off Her Curvy Hips In Sheer Lingerie

 "Absolutely beautiful!!
 Beautiful perfect sexy body!!" a fourth comment read.

-The model doesn’t appear to be shy when it comes to flashing her flawless figure in her online uploads.
-She’s often seen sporting skimpy lingerie, teeny bathing suits, tight dresses, and more.
+The model doesn't appear to be shy when it comes to flashing her flawless figure in her online uploads.
+She often sports skimpy lingerie, tiny bathing suits, tight dresses, and more.

-As previously reported by The Inquisitr, Niece recently dropped the jaws of her followers when she rocked a pair of booty-less pants and a black lingerie top.
+As reported by The Inquisitr, Niece recently dropped the jaws of her followers when she rocked a pair of booty-less pants and a black lingerie top.
 To date, that post has racked up more than 143,000 likes and over 1,400 comments.